Precy loves to write about many topics, including Filipino culture, legends and traditions.

-If you're already fluent, then let's see if you recognize all 20, or help me out by providing an alternative meaning or explanation for any word on this list.
+If you're already fluent, then let's see if you recognize all of these.
+Or maybe you can help me out in the comments section by providing an alternative meaning or explanation for any word on this list.

 This word is used a lot!
 It means "crazy" or "cuckoo" and is often used to describe someone who is hallucinating while on drugs.